Identifying Assets for Property Division in Texas

 However, separately owned assets may be identified as community property if they have become commingled with community property.
 For example, even if a real estate property or vehicle only has one of the spouse’s names on its title of ownership, Texas’s community property doctrine holds that it will still belong to both spouses because both will have contributed to the payment or maintenance of those assets.

-Addressing Asset Division in an Online Divorce Decree
+Addressing Asset Division in an Agreed Divorce Decree